KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### 1.2 Dynamic server

-Todo : used express.js
+To run a dynamic server, we need `nodejs` and `npm`, we used [node](https://hub.docker.com/_/node/) with the version 12.16

+We also need Express.js framework, run `npm install express-generator -g` on the terminal, to install it as a global installation.

+In this project we use Express.js and chance.js, to intall the dependece run  `./install-npm-dependance.sh` in `docker-images/express-image/src/`

 <a name="setup"/>

 ## 2. Setup

 ### 2.1 Launching the static server

 * Download this repository
-* Start docker and go to your local repository directory and build the container with the command :
+* Start docker and go to your local repository directory and build the container with the command in the folder  `docker-images/apache-php-image`:
 ```
 docker build -t res/apache_php .
 ```